chrisbo246/memoriser/_posts/anglais/liaisons/2017-01-22-prepositions.md

 au premier abord
 : at first

+## En conclusion

+en bref
+: at a glance

+l'un dans l'autre
+: all in all

+## Début de phrase

 au fait
 : by the way

 toutes blagues mises à part
 : all jokes aside

-l'un dans l'autre
-: all in all

 encore un autre
 : yet another

-en bref
-: at a glance

 en ce qui concerne
 : when it comes to